Star Wars: The Rise of Skywalker’s Best Easter Eggs, References, and Cameos

 Directors putting themselves into movies is nothing new, and J.J.
 Abrams decided to give himself a Star Wars role in the form of voicing the latest Star Wars droid, D-O

 J.J.
-Abrams ends the sequel trilogy with a nod to the rerelease of Return of the Jedi, that shows the entire galaxy celebrating the end of the Empire (rather than just Endor as in the original).
+Abrams ends the sequel trilogy with a nod to the rerelease of Return of the Jedi, that shows the entire Galaxy celebrating the end of the Empire (rather than just Endor as in the original).
 The scene shows a few planets (although nowhere near as many as Lucas added to Episode VI) celebrating the fall of the First Order.
-One of the more recognisable planets is the cloud city of Bespin from The Empire Strikes Back which shows a large First Order Star Destroyer falling from orbit, next to the floating city.
+One of the more recognisable planets is the cloud city of Bespin from The Empire Strikes Back which shows a First Order Star Destroyer falling from orbit, next to the floating city.